SmithWillSuffice/ohanga-pai/content/blog/64_electric_cars.md

 the unemployed resources it just created by imposing the tax, eliminating the unemployment It generated.

+### An Observation on Bullsh$\ast$ Jobs

+People will often complain about how idealistic youth are desire a "greener" economy.
+A typical reaction might be, "You can't just have free range chickens,big farming must grow the food or millions starve, so just be realistic."

+"Be realistic".
+Fine words.
+But all too often I worry they conceal total lack of imagination.
+In such cases it really is heterological.
+(Chickens is just one of many examples.)
+Bullsh$\ast$t jobs are both another example, and the general case for a solution.

+People (I mean neoliberals) might, for instance, complain: Well, we cannot just eliminate bullsh$\ast$t jobs, what else would people do?"

+The answer is, raise free range chickens of course!

+There is no end of good things people can do which are not getting done.
+There are about 40% of wasted human lives living in bullsh$\ast$t jobs who could be doing those good things, and another 20% of people who are able to work can willing who cannot find employment.
+You do the math.

+How can we eliminate all unemployment and all bullsh$\ast$t jobs?
+Fill up an infinitesimal fraction of the endless list of jobs people could be doig which are not getting done.

+Hilbert the Roosters Hotel.
+(Is what I am calling it.)

 ## Wrecking the Power Grid?

 One argument against mass conversion to electric vehicles is the